RheaMimiCarillo/reading-notes/reading-notes/201/class-12.md

 1. What are some advantages to displaying data via a chart over a table?

+Charts have the advantage of being easier to read and can display data visually in ways that are impossible in a table.

 2. How could Chart.js aid your previously created applications visually?

+On the Salmon Cookies lab, I could've made bar charts to visually display sales across every branch, which would've provided a visual scale to make comparisons much simpler.

 ## Bookmark and Review: